 Though state law generally determines which "sticks" a property owner will have in his "bundle" of rights, see, e.g., United States v.
-Craft, 535 U.S. 274 (2002), there are limits on the government's ability to regulate in that alter traditional ways understandings of property.
+Craft, 535 U.S. 274 (2002), there are limits on the government's ability to regulate in ways that alter traditional understandings of property.
 For example, the government cannot avoid responsibility for a taking merely by reserving some de minimus rights to the property owner.
 See, e.g., Horne v.
 Department of Agriculture, 576 U.S. 350, 362-63 (2015) (holding that the government may not "avoid the categorical duty to pay just compensation" for a taking "by reserving to the property owner a contingent interest in a portion of the value of the property").
-See also Amicus Br. of the Small Property Owners of San Francisco Institute at 13 (discussing Horne and stating that "the Court held that leaving the property owner with one stick out of the bundle is not sufficient to avoid a taking").
-That is unsurprising, because the "great and chief end" of government is "the preservation of ... property."
-John Locke, Second Treatise of Government 62 (Blackwell ed., 1946).
+That is unsurprising, because the "great and chief end" of government is "the preservation of property."
+John Locke, Second Treatise of Government 62 (Blackwell ed.
+1946).